 Croatia long went undiscovered as a beach destination but in recent times, has become much more popular.
 Split is the place to be if you want to spend time with nature and relax on the brach, located on the Dalmation Coast.

-It is well-known for gorgeous pebbled and sandy beaches and there are several well-preserved ruins sites leftover from the city’s history as a Roman stronghold, including the vast and beautiful Diocletian’s Palace, where performances are held in the courtyard.
+It is well-known for luxury villas, gorgeous pebbled and sandy beaches and there are several well-preserved ruins sites leftover from the city’s history as a Roman stronghold, including the vast and beautiful Diocletian’s Palace, where performances are held in the courtyard.

 Croatia is one of the most popular cruise destinations in the world, and for a good reason.
 The country’s stunning coastline, medieval towns, and friendly people make it a perfect place to explore.
 Cruises around Croatia with so many options to choose will surely give you an unforgettable experience.